 - Cosmesis (sometimes the thyroid lump is not cancerous, but patients may want it removed as it may be unsightly)

-It’s best to consult your ENT Specialist or Head & Neck Surgeon, and discuss the pros and cons of having your thyroid gland removed if you have one of the four “C”s mentioned above.
+It's best to consult your ENT specialist or head and neck surgeon, and discuss the pros and cons of having your thyroid gland removed if you have one of the four “C”s mentioned above.

 I hope this post helps you to make sense of the next time someone in Singapore tells you that they've got "thyroid"!

 Dr Gan Eng Cern is an ENT Specialist at Mount Elizabeth Novena Specialist Centre (A Specialist Centre for Sinus, Snoring & ENT), and is also a Senior Clinical Lecturer at the National University of Singapore.
 He obtained Subspecialty training in Nose and Sinuses, and has a passion for the treatment of snoring and Obstructive Sleep Apnoea (OSA).
 Dr Eng Cern enjoys jogging regularly to keep his spare tyres under control.